Sustainability

 Suppliers Co-creation with suppliers (productivity improvement activities) Daily

-MITSUBA Group CSR Purchasing Policy Explanation (Purchasing Policy Briefing) About once a year
+MITSUBA Group CSR Procurement Policy Explanation (Purchasing Policy Briefing) About once a year

 Local community Environmental volunteers such as forest maintenance and beautification activities Daily